Dynamic Appointment Scheduling: Service times with general SCV

-where it is noticed that the probabilities appearing in the right-hand side can be evaluated with arguments similar to the ones used above (in particular, use that the number of clients waiting at time $0$ corresponding with an exponential distribution with rate $\mu_1$ being binomially distributed with parameters $k-1$ and $p$).
+Regarding the scenario $N_{t+}=1$, with all clients leaving before time $t$, { } Here it is noticed that the probabilities appearing on the right-hand side can be evaluated with arguments similar to the ones used above (in particular, use that the number of clients waiting at time $0$ corresponding with an exponential distribution with rate $\mu_1$ being binomially distributed with parameters $k-1$ and $p$).